Kroxyl/TerminologyM2TAL-DG/README.md

 Finally, once the model is trained you can load it to predict the class of new sentences.

+## The repository folder :

+/Articles/txt/ : initial textual articles data.
+/Corpus/ : The train, test and dev txt file annotated with IOB tagset for specific game terms.
+(/resources/taggers/example-pos/ : result of the last launch of the TerminologyProject.ipynb with training part, loss report, test comparaison and the identification system model ready to use with flair.)
+/sequencetag_result/ : save result of the training part with f1-score, loss report and test comparaison between the two rule-based identification system.
+/TermsTSV/ : tsv output file from TermSuite with the filtered Terms of our specific domain.
+MOBA-en-lexicon : list of terms filtered, on our specific domain.
+TerminologyProject.ipynb : python script with all the functions used.

 ## Next

 For now, our corpus is only 30 articles.
 You can increase the number by adding .txt files in the /Articles/txt/ directory.